-Jake Gyllenhaal to Get Zurich Film Festival's Golden Icon Award
+Jake Gyllenhaal to Get Zurich Film Festival's Golden Eye Award

 The Oscar-nominated actor will present his latest, 'Stronger,' at the festival on Oct.
 3.

-Oscar-nominated actor Jake Gyllenhaal will receive the Golden Icon award for lifetime achievement at this year's Zurich International Film Festival.
+Oscar-nominated actor Jake Gyllenhaal will receive the Golden Eye award at this year's Zurich International Film Festival.